 Examples of correlational research questions include studying the relationship between stress and depression, fame and money, or classroom activities and student performance.

-Causal-comparative research, also known as quasi-experimental research, seeks to determine cause-and-effect relationships between variables.
+Causal-comparative research, or quasi-experimental research, seeks to determine cause-and-effect relationships between variables.

 Researchers analyze how an independent variable influences a dependent variable, but they do not manipulate the independent variable.
-Instead, they observe and compare different groups to draw conclusions.
+Instead, they observe and compare different groups to conclude.

-Causal-comparative research is useful in situations where it’s not ethical or feasible to conduct true experiments.
+Causal-comparative research is useful when it’s not ethical or feasible to conduct true experiments.

 Experimental research is based on testing theories to validate or disprove them.
 Researchers conduct experiments and manipulate variables to observe their impact on the outcomes.